fieserWolF/sinusgen/README.md

 sinusgen comes in two flavors:

-- standalone executable for 64-bit systems Linux, MacOS/Darwin and Windows (see [releases](https://github.com/fieserWolF/sinusgen/releases))
+- standalone executable for 64-bit systems Linux, MacOS/Darwin will follow and Windows will follow (see [releases](https://github.com/fieserWolF/sinusgen/releases))
 - Python3 script

 ## Run the standalone executable